Search

 • Demonstrate an appropriate level of problem-solving skills using analytical reasoning.

-• Develop necessary skills for ongoing learning.
+• Demonstrate necessary skills for independent ongoing learning.

 Computer Science